SiteRelEnby/anduril2/README.md

 //#define DISABLE_UNLOCK_TO_TURBO //disables 5C/6C from lock shortcuts to unlock to turbo

-//#define WAIT_FOR_MOMENTARY_WHEN_LOCKED //delay momentary from lock until input is confirmed to be 1H - prevents main LEDs flashing when doing more clicks from lock.
+//delay momentary from lock until input is confirmed to definitely be 1H - prevents main LEDs flashing when doing more clicks from lock.
+//This setting guarantees a flash will be avoided when unlocking, but might be too slow for many people (including me) - see MOMENTARY_WHEN_LOCKED_DELAY for an alternative.
+//#define WAIT_FOR_MOMENTARY_WHEN_LOCKED

-//#define MOMENTARY_WHEN_LOCKED_DELAY 12 //delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED
+//delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED.
+//I find that 2H is enough for me, at least on LEDs with a somewhat high Vf (e.g. 519A, W1/W2), but if you click a bit more slowly or have lower Vf, 3-4 might be good.
+//#define MOMENTARY_WHEN_LOCKED_DELAY 2

 //#define DISABLE_MOMENTARY_TURBO_FROM_LOCK

+//TODO: #define MOMENTARY_TURBO_FROM_LOCK_TIME_LIMIT 30 //limit momentary turbo from lock to this many seconds as an alternative to disabling it completely

 //#define USE_BEACON_ON_CONFIG //in beacon mode, 2H to set on time - each blink is 100ms.
 ```